Sermon on Mark 6:7-13

 12 They went out and preached that people should repent.
 13 They drove out many demons and anointed many sick people with oil and healed them.

-Before the days of radio, television, telephone, Internet, and other means of mass communication, you had to rely on a messenger to spread news about something.
+Before the days of radio, television, telephone, Internet and other means of mass communication, you had to rely on a messenger to spread news about something.
 Back in colonial days, every town had a town crier who spread the local news by shouting it to the residents.
 If a general wanted the king to know how the battle was going, he would send messengers at regular intervals with updates.
 Messengers played vital roles in the people’s lives, for without them, they would not know of anything beyond the walls of their towns.
 Messengers spread the news.
 It was the same way in the early days of the church.
 If news about Jesus was to be spread, messengers would have to be employed.
 This morning we hear of messengers being sent out to spread the news.
 We watch as JESUS REACHES SINNERS THROUGH HIS MESSENGERS.
 1. He Sends His Messengers.
 2. He Instructs Them and 3.
 He Blesses Them.

 Jesus had been teaching his disciples for some time now.
 They were in training to be his messengers.
 This would be their life’s calling.
 Remember, for example, when Jesus called Peter, Andrew, James and John.
 He told them that they would be fishers of men.
 Before they went out, however, Jesus taught them.
 We note that this was Jesus’ decision to send the disciples on their first preaching tour.
 The disciples didn’t decide that they had learned enough and could strike out on their own.
-It says in verse one, “Calling the Twelve to him, he began to send them out.”
+It says in verse one, “Calling the Twelve to him, he sent them out.”
 Jesus decided to send them out and he did so in groups of two.
 This would be beneficial for them.
 They could offer support to each other when they faced opposition.
 This was to be a training mission and the two disciples could boost each other up when they were down and fill in what they were lacking.
 Jesus sent them out to be his messengers.

 Today God’s messengers are also sent out.
 When a pastor or teacher accepts his first Call, he does not do so of his own accord.
 He doesn’t decide that he’s learned enough and can go out on his own.
 Rather, he allows those whom the church has appointed to decide if he is ready to go out to be a messenger for Jesus.
 He believes that this is the method that Jesus uses to place him where he wants him.
 This is comforting to the messenger, because he is confident that this is where Jesus wants him to be at this time.
 This shores up the pastor or teacher when they are down.
 It strengthens them when they are weak and encourages them to go forward.
 They know that they have been sent to be a messenger.

 This is not just true for pastors or teachers.
 Every member of the church has been sent to be Jesus’ messengers.
 It is part of every believer’s job description.
-Jesus promised his disciples, and us as well, “You will be my witnesses. . . to the ends of the earth.”
-(Acts 1:8) Note that this is not a command.
+Jesus promised his disciples, and us as well, “you will be my witnesses. . . to the ends of the earth.”
+Note that this is not a command.
 Jesus didn’t say, “You MUST be my witnesses.”
 Rather, it is a promise that we will share in this task of spreading the news of Jesus Christ as our Savior from sin.
 It is not a burden, but a privilege that we have been given.
 We are sent out by Christ to be the salt of the earth.
 We are to let our light shine before men.
 We have been put on this earth to be one of Jesus’ messengers to reach unbelievers.
 This is the task that we are to be about, while our Master is in heaven.

 Some might be thinking, ‘I don’t have the training to be one of Jesus’ messengers.
 Leave that to those who are better trained.’
 Jesus doesn’t send us out to be his messengers without instruction, any more than he would send his disciples out without training them first.
 Jesus instructs his messengers.